plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

 | `showSendToCloud` | `true` | Whether the "Share with Plotly Cloud" modebar button is rendered. |
 | `plotlyServerURL` | `'cloud.plotly.com'` | The endpoint the button posts to.
 Override to point at a self-hosted or alternate server. |

-The button's internal name (in `modeBarButtonsToAdd`, event handlers, etc.) is `sendChartToCloud`.
-In v3 both `sendChartToCloud` and the alias `sendDataToCloud` worked; in v4 the alias is removed — code that referred to the button by the `sendDataToCloud` name needs to be updated.

-### Opting out

 Hide the button by setting `showSendToCloud: false`:

 ```js